-Experience-near and co-produced RSE is developed with children and young people to ensure a relevant and responsive curriculum that enhances pupil voice and agency.
+Experience-near and co-produced RSE is developed with children and young people to curriculum that invites children and young people to advance social justice for gender, sexual and relationship equity and well-being.

 Creative and Curious RSE supports a questioning curriculum and draws upon creative pedagogies to facilitate an ethical, safe and agentic learning environment.